Ephesians 5

 Ephesians 5:1-2Be Ye Followers of God, As Dear Children

-To be a "follower" is mimetes - one who imitates, who learns by copying.
-But this is not fake or hollow imitation.
-It is the imitation of a child learning from a father: intimate, relational, rooted in belonging.
-You do not earn the right to imitate God by being perfect first.
+To be a "follower" is mimetes - one who imitates, who learns by copying the way a child learns from a father: intimate, relational, rooted in belonging.
 You are His dear child.
 That relationship comes first.
 The imitation follows.

 Ephesians 5:3-10Walk as Children of Light